 Dr. Olga Kornienko is an Assistant Professor of Applied Developmental Psychology at George Mason University.
-Her research examines how peer networks promote and constrain psychological adaptation, development, and health across the lifespan, and particularly during adolescence.
-Her work seeks to (1) inform strategies and tactics for mitigating negative and leveraging salubrious peer influence in social groups and (2) use this research to promote positive development and health.
+Her research examines how peer social networks promote and constrain psychological adjustment, intergroup processes, health, and the development of ethnically diverse and immigrant youth.

 Dr. Kornienko approaches her research from an interdisciplinary perspective drawing on theories and methods from developmental psychology, human development and family science, network science, and behavioral endocrinology.
-She employs longitudinal research designs, social network analysis, and advanced statistical modeling approaches to understand how social dynamics shape developmental and psychosocial outcomes.
-She uses multi-method assessment tools including self- and peer reports, salivary measurement of hormones related to stress and social status to capture youth development in the naturalistic settings (e.g., schools, organizations).
+She employs longitudinal research designs, social network analysis, and advanced statistical modeling approaches to understand how social dynamics shape developmental, psychosocial, and physiological outcomes.
+She uses multi-method assessment tools including self- and peer reports, salivary measurement of hormones related to stress and social status, and immune system biomarkers to capture youth development in naturalistic settings (e.g., schools, organizations).

-Before joining Mason, she has been an Assistant Research Professor at Arizona State University (Sanford School of Social and Family Dynamics, Institute for Interdisciplinary Salivary Bioscience Research, and Department of Psychology).
-Her research has been funded by National Institutes of Health.
-She serves on the editorial board of Journal of Youth and Adolescence.
+Before joining Mason, she has been an Assistant Research Professor (non-tenure track) at Arizona State University (Sanford School of Social and Family Dynamics, Institute for Interdisciplinary Salivary Bioscience Research, and Department of Psychology).
+Her research has been funded by the National Institutes of Health.
+She serves on the editorial boards of Developmental Psychology and Journal of Youth and Adolescence.

 Kornienko, O., Schaefer, D. R., Ha, T., & Granger, D. A. (2020).
 Loneliness and cortisol are associated with social network regulation.
 Social Neuroscience. doi: 10.1080/17470919.2019.1709540.